Director of School of Theatre

 Shirley, DG., 2018.
 'Stanislavski's System and the Director's Art in the Twenty First Century'.
-In The Great Stage Directors: Stanislavski, Antoine, Saint Denis: Volume 1edited by Peta Tait for Bloomsbury Publishing, Bloomsbury Books.
+In Tait, P. (eds.)
+The Great Stage Directors: Stanislavski, Antoine, Saint Denis, Bloomsbury Books.

 Deeney, JF., 2013.
 'Location, location, location: narrative and 'blankness' in recent British drama'.
 In Turner, J., Shirley, D. (eds.)
 Performing Narrative: Narration, 'Denarration', Fracture and Absence in Contemporary Performance Practice, pp. 1-11, MMU Institute for Performance Research.